Ratatouille

 Instructions

-Add the garlic, eggplant, zucchini and bell pepper; season with salt, pepper and crushed red pepper and cook, stirring occasionally for 5-8 minutes.
+Add the garlic, eggplant, zucchini, and bell pepper.
+Season with salt, pepper, and crushed red pepper and cook, stirring occasionally, for 5–8 minutes.

-To the pot of vegetables, add the diced tomatoes, red wine vinegar and ½ cup of water.
-Reduce the heat to low and cook covered for 7-9 minutes until all the flavors combine well.
-Remove from heat and stir in Parmesan cheese, if desired
+To the pot of vegetables, add the diced tomatoes, red wine vinegar, and ½ cup of water.
+Reduce the heat to low and cook covered for 7–9 minutes until all the flavors combine well.
+Remove from heat and stir in Parmesan cheese, if desired.

-Serve ratatouille with bread or fritters if desired.
+Serve with bread or fritters.

 Nutrition